JetStarBlues/heroku-binaries/compiling_ffmpeg.md

 ```
 Using `sudo apt-get` means the files are installed onto your computer and thus useless for our purposes.

-Specifically, anything starting with `lib` shouldn't be installed this way and should instead be compiled
+Specifically, anything beginning with `lib` shouldn't be installed this way and should instead be compiled
-from source in the same directory as your ffmpeg_build
+from source into your ffmpeg_build directory.

 <br><br>